2 men and 3 women smiling

 • Oral Proficiency Interview: The Oral Proficiency Interview (OPI) evaluates a person's speaking skill in a particular language.
 An ACTFL-Certified Tester speaks with the test-taker over the phone and gauges their proficiency level against the criteria outlined in one of the proficiency scales.
 The interview is a useful assessment tool because, though it follows a structure and protocol, it reflects a real-life conversation.

 • Oral Proficiency Interview-computer: The Oral Proficiency Interview-computer (OPIc) evaluates a person's speaking skill in a particular language.
-The goal of the OPIc is the same as the OPI: to obtain a ratable sample of speech which a rater can evaluate and compare to the criteria outlined in one of the proficiency scales.
-The internet-delivered assessment emulates the "live" OPI, but delivery of questions is through a carefully designed program and via a virtual avatar, allowing the test to be taken on demand and at a time convenient to the candidate and proctor.
+The goal of the OPIc is the same as the OPI: to obtain a ratable sample of speech that a rater can evaluate and compare to the criteria outlined in one of the proficiency scales.
+The OPIc is an internet-delivered assessment that emulates the "live" OPI, but a virtual avatar delivers the questions through a carefully designed program instead of a person.
+This allows test-takers to complete it on demand and at a time convenient to them.

-• Reading Proficiency Test: The Reading Proficiency Test (RPT) is an internet-based test during which the candidate reads passages in one of 12 languages and answers multiple-choice questions to demonstrate their reading comprehension in that language.
-Because of the format of the test, it is machine scored, so results are available immediately upon completion.
+• Reading Proficiency Test: The Reading Proficiency Test (RPT) is an internet-based test that demonstrates reading comprehension in a chosen language.
+During the test, candidates read passages in one of 12 languages and answer multiple-choice questions.
+Because the test is online and machine-scored, results are available immediately upon completion.

 • Writing Proficiency Test: The Writing Proficiency Test (WPT) is another internet-based test.
-Rather than answering multiple-choice questions, the test-taker responds in detail to open ended writing prompts.
-ACTFL-Certified raters assess the candidate's written responses as compared to the guidelines established by one of the proficiency scales.
+Rather than answering multiple-choice questions, the test-taker responds in detail to open-ended writing prompts.
+ACTFL-Certified Raters assess the candidate's written responses against the guidelines established by one of the proficiency scales.
 This test is available in a variety of languages.

 Through each test, the candidate's results are reported according to one of the following scales to objectively measure proficiency: